 - Stylish and durable

-- Whole thing easily clips on and off for diaper changes/getting in and out of car
+- The whole thing easily clips on and off for diaper changes/getting in and out of car

 - Has a removable pocket for your portables